New Taipei Industrial Park metro station

-New Taipei Industrial Park (新北產業園區) is a metro station in Xinzhuang District, New Taipei, Taiwan, served by both the Taoyuan Metro and the Taipei Metro.
+New Taipei Industrial Park station (新北產業園區站) is a metro station in Xinzhuang District, New Taipei, Taiwan, served by both the Taoyuan Metro and the Taipei Metro.

-The station opened for commercial service on March 2, 2017, with the commencement of operations of the Taoyuan Airport MRT and is served by both Commuter and Express trains on that line.
+The station opened for commercial service on March 2, 2017, with the commencement of operations of the Taoyuan Airport MRT.
+It is served by both commuter and express trains on that line.
 Separate platforms opened with the commencement of operations of the first phase of the Taipei Metro Circular line on January 31, 2020.

 Station interviews

-Both the Taoyuan Metro and Taipei Metro portions of the station are elevated; it is the only station in Taiwan serving two elevated rapid transit lines.
+Both the Taoyuan Metro and Taipei Metro portions of the station are elevated; this is the only station in Taiwan serving two elevated rapid transit lines.

-The Taoyuan Airport MRT portion of the station consists of island platforms with 4 tracks as it was designed for service by both Commuter and Express trains.
+The Taoyuan Airport MRT portion of the station consists of island platforms with four tracks, as it was designed for service by both commuter and express trains.
 The station is 132 m long and 32 m wide.
-It opened for trial service on February 2, 2017, and for commercial service March 2, 2017.
+It opened for trial service on February 2, 2017, and for commercial service on March 2, 2017.
 The station began offering in-town check-in and luggage handling services in January 2020.

 The Taipei Metro Circular line portion of the station features side platforms.
 The station is about 87 m long, 23 m wide, and 33.5 m high, and connected to an integrated development building.
-The theme will be "flight".
+The theme is "flight".

 As the Taipei Metro and the Taoyuan Metro are different systems, transfer passengers exit one system and then enter the other via the respective fare gates.
 An elevated transfer bridge approximately 40 m long connects the two platform areas.